AIANTA Tourism & Hospitality Scholarship

 Each year, AIANTA awards three individuals who have met all scholarship application criteria.

-Students are awarded $500 per semester (fall and spring semester only).
-Each student can earn a maximum award of $1,000 over two semesters.
+Students are awarded $1,000 per semester (fall and spring semester only).
+Each student can earn a maximum award of $2,000 per academic school year.

 Deadline to Apply